kristerkari/jQuery-Geolocator/README.md

 ## Browser support

-Uses Geolocation API in newer browsers.
+The script uses Geolocation API in newer browsers.
 A fallback to IP-based geolocation is used in older browsers.
-Should work in Internet Explorer 7+, Firefox, Safari, Chrome and Opera.
+It should work in Internet Explorer 7+, Firefox, Safari, Chrome and Opera.
+Even though the browser support is quite good, the performance might not be that good in older desktop and mobile browsers.

 ## Reporting issues and bugs